In putting together the holiday policy, we have some guiding principles. These are:

 - For part-time staff, your holiday allowance and allocation is pro-rata based on the number of hours that you work.
 So, for example, if you work 50% of the full-time working week at Human Made, you can expect 17.5 days holiday and your optional roll-over is 3.5 days.

-- For new starters, your holiday allowance for that year will be calculated from your start date.
-So, for example if you work full-time hours and start on 1st October, you would have 7 months in that holiday year, giving you 20.5 days for that holiday year, increasing to 35 days from 1st May.
+- For new starters, your holiday allowance and allowance for that year will be calculated from your start date.
+So, for example if you work full-time hours and start on 1st September, you would have 7 months in that holiday year, giving you 20.5 days for that holiday year, increasing to 35 days from 1st April.
+Your optional roll-over will be 4 days for that holiday year, increasing to 7 from 1st April.

 Are there any special exceptions to this policy?